 Grand Island is a medium-sized city located in the state of Nebraska.
 With a population of 51,478 people and 11 constituent neighborhoods, Grand Island is the fourth largest community in Nebraska.

-Grand Island is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Grand Island is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Grand Island who work in office and administrative support (11.92%), sales jobs (10.90%), and food service (7.69%).
+When you are in Grand Island, you'll notice that it is more blue-collar than most other communities in America.
+35.12% of Grand Island’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Grand Island is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Grand Island who work in sales jobs (10.86%), office and administrative support (10.15%), and management occupations (5.65%).

-The education level of Grand Island citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.16% of adults 25 and older in Grand Island have a college degree.
+In terms of college education, Grand Island is nearly on par with the US average for all cities of 21.84%: 20.22% of adults 25 and older in Grand Island have a bachelor's degree or advanced degree.

+Grand Island is an extremely ethnically-diverse city.
 The people who call Grand Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grand Island residents report their race to be White, followed by Black or African-American.
 Grand Island also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.99% of the city’s residents.
-Important ancestries of people in Grand Island include Irish, English, Polish, and Swedish.
+People of Hispanic or Latino origin account for 30.98% of the city’s residents.
+Important ancestries of people in Grand Island include German, Irish, English, Polish, and Swedish.

 The most common language spoken in Grand Island is English.
 Other important languages spoken here include Spanish and African languages.